RedChow/PythonOPCUADeviceSimulatorGUI/README.md

 on the values 1, 3, 2, 4, 6, 1, 3, 2, 4, 6, 1, 3, 2, 4, 6 and then stop on 6.
 Having Repeat=True discards any value period
 ### XML Function Element
+* values = list of values the variable will take; note that the order given is the order the variable will use
+* period = number of times to repeat; NOTE: This is different than most other functions in that this is not True/False, but an integer.

 ## WeightedList
 This function takes a random sample from a list created from a value and weight lists.